CodeAtRoost/codewander-plotlyScatterPlot/README.md

-Qlik sense extension multi series scatter plot
+# Heading 1 Qlik sense extension multi series scatter plot
 This extension lets users create a multi series scatter plot in their Qlik sense application For demo and more info: http://www.codewander.com/qlik-sense-extension-multi-series-scatter-plot/